AA-Turner/pygame-ce/docs/reST/ref/font.rst

       Font rendering is not thread safe: only a single thread can render text at any time.

-      .. versionchangedold:: 2.0.3 Rendering UCS4 unicode works and does not raise an exception.
+      .. versionchanged:: 2.0.3 Rendering UCS4 unicode works and does not raise an exception.
 Use `if hasattr(pygame.font, "UCS4"):` to see if pygame supports rendering UCS4 unicode including more languages and emoji.